 If you like you can follow me on twitter where I bang on about all sorts of stuff!

-I’ve been using AutoCAD since r13 (c4 to be specific… I know, I know missed all the “fun” of r13), cut my solid modelling teeth on Mechanical Desktop, and have been using Inventor since before it was known as Inventor (anyone remember Rubicon?).
+I’ve been using AutoCAD since r13 (c4 to be specific… I know, I know missed all the “fun” of r13), cut my solid modeling teeth on Mechanical Desktop, and have been using Inventor since before it was known as Inventor (anyone remembers Rubicon?).
 Data Management has always been a big part of my professional life, for the most part with Autodesk Vault and all of its flavours.

 Hello, I’m Gavin, a Technical Consultant for an Autodesk VAR in Christchurch, New Zealand.
 I emigrated here from South Africa when I was 11 years old, eventually marrying a girl from the deep south (of New Zealand.)
 We have 2 child-substitutes in the form of Sphynx cats, but hope to add some human members to the family at some point too.

 Outside of work I am a man of numerous varied passions and interests.
 A few that stand out would be: touring around our beautiful country on my motorbike with my wife, hacking my espresso machine to make a better cup, performing CNC conversions on machine tools, and building UAVs.
 Some of these personal projects might filter through to my blog posts as most of my hobbies involve design/digital prototyping of some sort.